dccuchile/wefe/doc/user_guide.rst

 5. Aggregating Results:

-When using run_queries, there is also the possibility of aggregate the results by embedding.
-To do this, you must first give the function the :code:`aggregate_results` parameter as :code:`True`.
-This default will activate the option to aggregate the results by the average of their absolute values.
+When using run_queries, it is also possible to aggregate the results by embedding.
+To do this, you must set the :code:`add_results` parameter as :code:`True`.
+This default value will activate the option to aggregate the results by averaging their absolute values.

 This aggregation function can be changed through the `aggregation_function` parameter.
 Here you can specify a string that defines some of the aggregation